Tissue paper: Road repair

 Tissue paper, in the form of standard single-ply toilet paper, is commonly used in road repair to protect crack sealants.
 The sealants require upwards of 40 minutes to cure enough to not stick onto passing traffic.
 The application of toilet paper removes the stickiness and keeps the tar in place, allowing the road to be reopened immediately and increasing road repair crew productivity.
 The paper breaks down and disappears in the following days.
 The use has been credited to Minnesota Department of Transportation employee Fred Muellerleile, who came up with the idea in 1970 after initially trying standard office paper, which worked, but did not disintegrate easily.

 Packing industry

 Apart from above, a range of speciality tissues are also manufactured to be used in the packing industry.
 These are used for wrapping/packing various items, cushioning fragile items, stuffing in shoes/bags etc. to keep shape intact or, for inserting in garments etc. while packing/folding to keep them wrinkle free and safe.
 It is generally used printed with the manufacturers brand name or, logo to enhance the look and aesthetic appeal of the product.
 It is a type of thin, translucent paper generally in the range of grammages between 17 and 40 GSM, that can be rough or, shining, hard or soft, depending upon the nature of use.

+Origami

+The use of double-tissue, triple-tissue, tissue-foil and Methyl cellulose coated tissue papers are gaining increasing popularity.
+Due to the paper's low grammage the paper can be folded into intricate models when treated with Methyl Cellulose (also referred to as MC).
+The inexpensive paper provides incredible paper memory paired with paper strength (when MC treated).
+Origami models sometimes require both thin and highly malleable papers, for this tissue-foil is considered a prime choice.

 The industry

-In North America, people are consuming around three times as much tissue as in Europe.

-Out of the world's estimated production of 21 e6t of tissue, Europe produces approximately 6 e6t.
+Consumption of tissue in North America is three times greater than in Europe: out of the world's estimated production of 21 e6t of tissue, Europe produces approximately 6 e6t.